Updated: May 21, 2021

 - What are UO’s expectations/requirements with regard to quarantine on arrival as students await local vaccination?
 The UO recommends that travelers entering the US follow US Centers for Disease Control Guidelines for self-isolation depending on vaccination status.
 Plan to arrive in the US early enough to follow these guidelines.

 - Can international students move into UO residence halls if they have not been vaccinated?
 No. Please plan to be fully vaccinated before your arrival to the US.
 We strongly recommend you a) get vaccinated for COVID-19 in your home country prior to arrival to the U.S., and b) receive your last vaccine dose at least two weeks prior to your arrival to the U.S.

 - What if I cannot get the COVID vaccine prior to arrival to the U.S.?
 Students who cannot obtain a WHO-approved vaccine before arrival in the US may qualify for a temporary vaccine exemption.
 Those students must complete an exemption request, should indicate their intent to become vaccinated as soon as possible after arrival, and should comply with isolation/quarantine, timelines, and other requirements identified by the CDC and state and local authorities.
 The vaccine exemption process will be made available soon, and will be shared very broadly with all students, including incoming/returning international students.

 If you have applied to live on-campus, please notify UO Housing of your arrival date so they can work with you on the move-in date.

-Please make sure you have completed the items in the Pre-Arrival Checklist (those that pertain to you.)
-The Pre-Arrival Checklist can be found at https://isss.uoregon.edu/pre-arrival.
+Please make sure you have completed the requirements in the Pre-Arrival Checklist.

 Immigration Document Check-In